Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 3. Evil HERO Dark Gaia

-Material monsters: Any Fiend-type monster + any Rock-type monster
+Material monsters: Any fiend-type + any tock-type

 2. Elemental HERO Absolute Zero

-Material monsters: Any "HERO" monster + any Water-attributed monster
+Material monsters: Any HERO + any water-attribute

 1. Masked HERO Divine Wind